-Effect onAny provision in a contract, will or other agreement, whether written or oral, to the extent the provision wouldConstruction of Wills,affect whether a person may make or rescind a request for medication to end the person's life in a humane andContracts and Otherdignified manner, is not valid.
-Any obligation owing under any currently existing contract may not be conditionedAgreements.upon or affected by the making or rescinding of a request by a person for medication to end the person's life in a humane and dignified manner.
+Effect on Construction Any provision in a contract, will or other agreement, whether written or oral, to the extent the provision would affect of Wills, Contracts and whether a person may make or rescind a request for medication to end the person's life in a humane and dignified manner, is not valid.
+Any obligation owing under any currently existing contract may not be conditioned upon or affected by the making or rescinding of a request by a person for medication to end the person's life in a humane and dignified manner.

-Insurance or Annuity The sale, procurement or issuance of any life, health or accident insurance or annuity policy or the rate charged for any life, health or accident insurance or annuity policy may not be conditioned upon or affected by the making or rescinding of a request by a qualified patient for medication that the patient may self-administer to end the patient's life in accordance with this Act.
-A qualified patient whose life is insured under a life insurance policy issued under the provisions of Title 24-A, chapter 29 and the beneficiaries of the policy may not be denied benefits on the basis of self-administration of medication by the qualified patient in accordance with this Act.
+The sale, procurement or issuance of any life, health or accident insurance or annuity policy or the rate charged for any life, health or accident insurance or annuity policy may not be conditioned upon or affected by the making or rescinding of a request by a qualified patient for medication that the patient may self-administer to end the patient's life in accordance with this Act.
+A qualified patient whose life is insured under a life insurance policy issued under the provisions of Title 24-A, chapter 29 and the beneficiaries of the policy may not be denied benefits on the basis of selfadministration of medication by the qualified patient in accordance with this Act.
 The rating, sale, procurement or issuance of any medical professional liability insurance policy delivered or issued for delivery in this State must be in accordance with the provisions of Title 24-A.